chrisramsay/53-degrees-astro/content/astronomy/2017-03-12_ephem-sun-home.rst

 So from the graph above, it can be seen that there are two minima in the year where the sun sets the fastest - the middle of March and towards the end of September.
-The third week in June gives us the longest sunset, with the third week of December the second but smaller maximum of the year.
+The third week in June gives us the longest duration sunset, with the third week of December the second but smaller maximum of the year.
 These all correspond with the equinoxes and solstices as you would expect.

 Conclusion